qwertie/LoycCore/collections/hashtrees.md

                  |     |                |      |     |
                0x13   0x73             0x57  0x09** 0x59**

-There are 12 nodes here and 2 have been copied.
-The other 10 nodes are still shared between the modified tree and the clone.
+Out of the 12 nodes on this diagram, 2 of them have been copied (the original 2 are not shown), and the other 10 nodes are still shared between the modified tree and the original.
 Next, if you add an item to node `0x6`, only that one node has to be thawed; the root has already been thawed and there is no need to make another copy of it.
 Due to the random nature of hashcodes, it is probable that as you modify the set after cloning it, it is typical for each modification to require approximately one node to be thawed, until the majority of the nodes have been thawed.

 `InternalSet` does not thaw unnecessarily.
 If you try to remove an item that is not present, none of the tree will be thawed.
 If you add an item that is already present in a frozen node (and you do not ask for replacement), that node will not be thawed. `Contains()` and `Find()` never cause thawing.